linjiawu/linjiawu.github.io/_pages/about.md

 My research interest is mainly on experiment design for online platforms, using techniques from stochastic modeling and concepts from causal inference.
 I am also interested in applying techniques from operations research and probability to market matching problems.

-Before coming to Stanford, I completed a Bachelor degree in Engineering and a Bachelor degree in Economics from Peking University, during which I worked with [Chenxu Li (Guanghua School of Management)](https://en.gsm.pku.edu.cn/conjsxq.jsp?urltype=tree.TreeTempUrl&wbtreeid=1099&user_id=cxli) and [Jie Song](https://en.coe.pku.edu.cn/faculty/facultyaz/891230.htm).
+Before coming to Stanford, I completed a Bachelor degree in Engineering and a Bachelor degree in Economics from Peking University, during which I worked with [Chenxu Li](https://en.gsm.pku.edu.cn/conjsxq.jsp?urltype=tree.TreeTempUrl&wbtreeid=1099&user_id=cxli) from Guanghua School of Management and [Jie Song](https://en.coe.pku.edu.cn/faculty/facultyaz/891230.htm) from College of Engineering.

 Hobbies